 Land sailing

-These enterprising people have embraced the adventure of attaching a sail to a surprisingly comfortable three wheeled go cart.
-Complete with handlebars to steer, you add tension to the rope to speed up, release to slow down.
+These enterprising people have embraced the adventure of attaching a sail to a surprisingly comfortable three-wheeled go-kart.
+Complete with handlebars to steer, you add tension to the rope to speed up, and release to slow down.
 No other brake is needed.

 This is an absolute blast and worth the trip out of town.
-Plan to spend about an hour for the safety briefing and the experience.
+Plan to spend about an hour on the safety briefing and the experience.

 Visit Kralendijk